Nutritional Management of Chewing and Swallowing Difficulties During Cancer Treatment

 drugs.
 In addition to being painful, mouth sores can become infected by the many germs

 that normally live in the mouth.
-They can make it difficult to swallow and chew as
+They can make it hard to swallow and chew as well.

-well.
 If you develop sores in your mouth, tell your healthcare provider.
-You may need
+You may need medicine

-medicine if the sores become painful or prevent you from eating.
+if the sores become painful or prevent you from eating.
+It may be helpful to eat small,

 The following suggestions may help if you have mouth problems: